What is Microsoft Power BI Premium?

 Microsoft Power BI Premium provides resources dedicated to running the Power BI service for your organization.
 It gives you more dependable performance and enables larger data volumes.
 Premium also enables widespread distribution of content without requiring you to purchase per-user Pro licenses for content consumers.
 For purchasing information, see How to purchase Power BI Premium.

 Premium capacity and shared capacity

-You can take advantage of Power BI Premium by assigning workspaces to a Premium capacity.
+You take advantage of Power BI Premium by assigning workspaces to a Premium capacity.
 Premium capacity is a dedicated resource for your organization.
-For workspaces that are not assigned to a premium capacity, these will be in a shared capacity.
+Workspaces not assigned to a premium capacity are in a shared capacity.
 With shared capacity, your workloads run on computational resources shared by other customers.

 |(1) Items within a Premium capacity||

-|(2) My workspace in Shared capacity
+|(2) My workspace in shared capacity||

-|(3) App workspaces in Shared capacity
+|(3) App workspaces in shared capacity||